PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

-did many attempts to resolve that error but today finally got to know that the category exceptional error was due to my un updated migration and then i create new migration file to get the output. added the API call for HTTPDelete in categoryController.cs
+did many attempts to resolve that error but today finally got to know that the category exceptional error was due to my un updated migration and then i create new migration file to get the output. added the API call for HTTPDelete in categoryController.cs Implemented the HTTPDelete with a delete method in category.js to add the functionality to the application and call the API.